ruimaranhao/DataAnalystNanodegree/P6/README.md

 1. I converted the legend into percentage values so we will be able to see what month has more delays percentage
 2. I (partially) avoided X scaling, by just making chart two times bigger

+I've got feedback from another colleague and updated the plot accordingly: change to a different color when the month is selected (and animation is paused).

 # Summary of Findings

 >Severe flight cancellations are usually because of extreme weather conditions and/or the carriers themselves.
 National Airspace System Delays are also prevalent, but in many cases these delays are also related to (non-extreme) weather conditions. (it also incude: airport operations, heavy traffic volume, air traffic control).
 Security Delays seldom occur.